WTFAcademy/WTF-Cairo/03_Variables/readme_en.md

-# WTF Cairo: 2.
-Primitive Types
+# WTF Cairo: 3.
+Variables

 We are learning `Cairo`, and writing `WTF Cairo Tutorials` for Starknet newbies.
 The tutorials are based on `Cairo 1.0`.